Wreake Valley Academy: The sixth form

 Students in England have the option to leave school aged 16, once completing their GCSEs.

 It is optional for students to 'stay-on' in further education.
 The college's sixth form has grown in recent years, in 2005 there were only 71 students taking their A2 exams.
 In September 2004 the college, in an attempt to increase Post 16 numbers such as GNVQs.
 Many students progress to higher education and each year a number of students gain admission to prestigious Universities e.g. Oxbridge, Imperial College London and Warwick and courses such as medicine, veterinary medicine, economics and law.

 The sixth form has its own area within the college, where only adults, students, sixth formers and staff are permitted to visit.
 Within this area are a number of classrooms varying in size and a quiet study area.
-There is also a common room for sixth form students to enjoy during break and lunch times or during free/study periods.
+There is also a common room for sixth form students.

 Students in the sixth form may take part in a number of extra-curricula activities, including Young Enterprise, Community Sports Leadership Award, many sports clubs e.g. football, rugby union and basketball.

 Wreake Valley Community College has its own Proscenium stage on which Wreake Valley's students have performed in a variety of shows including Les Misérables (2008), RENT (2010) and We Will Rock You (2011).

 In 2019 the Sixth Form officially became known as Bradgate Sixth Form.